What You’ll Learn

 Buyout funds led the market, while infrastructure and private debt secondaries gained traction.

-Private markets secondaries experienced a surge in 2024, with global transaction volume reaching $162 billion—a 45% increase from 2023 and surpassing the previous record of $132 billion in 2021.1 Fueled by a mix of factors, including continued liquidity needs from limited partners (LPs), a narrowing bid-ask spread, strong investor demand for diversified portfolios, and record levels of dedicated capital, the market's momentum is expected to continue into 2025, with volume projected to exceed $175 billion.2
+Private markets secondaries accelerated in the first half of 2025, with global transaction volume reaching $103 billion—a 51% increase from $68 billion in H1 2024, setting a new six-month record.1 Fueled by a mix of factors, including continued liquidity needs from LPs, a narrowing bid-ask spread, strong demand for diversified portfolios, and record levels of dedicated capital, the market's momentum in the secondary market remained strong heading into the second half of 2025.

-With more LPs and general partners (GPs) using secondaries for portfolio management and liquidity, understanding the evolving dynamics of the market may be crucial for advisors navigating potential opportunities in this space.
+With more LPs and GPs using secondaries for portfolio management and liquidity, understanding the evolving dynamics of the market may be crucial for advisors navigating potential opportunities in this space.

 Record-Breaking Secondaries Volume Supported by Portfolio Management and Liquidity Needs

-The global private secondary market reached a peak in transaction volume in 2024, with both LP-led and GP-led transaction volumes reaching record highs (Exhibit 1)
+The global private secondary market transaction volume set a first-half record in 2025 (Exhibit 1)

 Below we cover some of the major trends supporting increased secondaries supply and demand across private markets.